COSC1107-CT/pytomata-marker/README.md

 ### Execution Options

-To save each student's result to an individal file instead of printing to standard output, use the `--output` or `-o` flag:
+To save each student's result to an individual file instead of printing to standard output, use the `--output` or `-o` flag:

 ```shell
 $ uv run execute.py tests/questions.py tests/submissions --output output_directory